token-terminal/tokenterminal-fullstack-exercise/README.md

 Use the API endpoint: `http://localhost:3001/projects/:projectId/warnings` (see API docs below)

+## Task 4b Project data management

+Do either task 4a or 4b, depending on your instructions.

+This repository comes with a naive implementation for the Warnings API.

+In this task we will replace it with a solution that uses PostgreSQL and allows managing multiple warnings per project.

+Implement the frontend and API that

+- Allows to set multiple warnings per project.
+- List all warnings for the project.
+- Edit the warning.
+- Delete/clear the warning.

+The new API could be the following:

+#### GET /projects/:projectId/warnings

+Lists all warnings for the project

+#### POST /projects/:projectId/warnings

+Creates a new warning for the project

+#### PATCH /projects/:projectId/warnings/:warningId

+Updates the selected warning

+#### DELETE /projects/:projectId/warnings/:warningId

+Deletes the selected warning

+## Task 5:

+In this exercise we are extending the frontend and API to support and require authentication.

+Add the following features:

+1. Allow users to sign up with username and password
+2. Allow users to login and logout.
+3. Require the user to be logged in to use the API.
+4. When the non authenticated user opens the site allow them to login or signup.

-## Bonus Task: 5
+## Bonus Task

 Make the site look pretty.
 Feel free to use any suitable library for this.

 # API Documentation

 ### `GET /projects`

 The API returns project name, id, price, and TVL for each available project.

 The API response is in the following format (note we're just showing two representative projects):